When to Consider Hiring a Tax Attorney

 You don’t have to be in dire circumstances, or even in financial trouble, before finding an attorney.
 A tax attorney can be a preventative measure.
 Below are some instances for which it may be a good idea to hire a tax attorney.

-Negotiating with the IRS
+Compromising with the IRS

 Often the language used in tax situations and the complexity of IRS bureaucracies can make it difficult to know what to say and to whom.
 Providing a tax attorney with a power of attorney allows your legal representative to speak with the IRS on your behalf.